davidbuckingham2/Lego-Data-SQL-Analysis/README.md

 ### 6. Subqueries and Common Table Expressions (CTEs)

 CTEs and subqueries were employed to break down complex analysis into manageable steps.
 For instance, a CTE was used to calculate the percentage of Star Wars-themed sets released in the 21st century.

+### 7. Window Functions

+Window functions were utilized for tasks like ranking themes by popularity within each year of the 21st century.
+These functions allowed for more advanced analytical tasks by providing access to data within a specific "window" of rows.

 ## Additional Analysis